Featuring the best attractions in the South West Lake District that are accessible by public transport

 Buses stop on request on the adjacent A5084 road.

-Buses stop at the Tourist Information Centre in the village where there are also toilet facilities.
+Buses stop at the Tourist Information Centre in the village.
 Boats stop at the lakeside area jetty.

 Dalegarth Station, Ravenglass & Eskdale Railway